Contact Us Contact Us Replicon Login

 Labor Requirements

-The Labour Law in Costa Rica is regulated mainly by the Labour Code of 1943.
-The Labour Code governs the terms and conditions of employment such as working hours, holidays and rest periods, wages, overtime, employment relationships.
-The Labor relationship is also governed by the Constitution of Costa Rica.
+The Labour Law in Costa Rica is regulated mainly by the Labor Code of 1943.
+The Labor Code governs the terms and conditions of employment such as working hours, holidays and rest periods, wages, overtime, and employment relationships.
+The Constitution of Costa Rica also governs the Labor relationship.

 Hours & Pay Regulations